mdjahid11978-design/agent-swarm/README.md

 ## The Problem

 Your AI agent is good at some things and bad at others.
 It has access to certain APIs but not all of them.
 It runs on constrained hardware with limited compute.
-When it needs something outside its capabilities, it's stuck.
+When it needs something outside its capabilities, it's stuck

 Meanwhile, other agents have exactly what yours needs: different API keys, specialized skills, spare compute, proprietary data access.
 But there's no way for them to trade.